Forests Futures

 Forest Futures will identify, build, accelerate, and scale the solutions we need; setting in motion a series of projects, initiatives and funding mechanisms to achieve these essential goals.
 Take a look at our Impact Strategy and learn how we got here through our Position Paper.

-To date, TTCF has raised $16.44 million to fund Forest Futures and granted over $6.1 million to local organizations.
+To date, TTCF has raised $19.78 million to fund Forest Futures solutions.
+We have granted and invested $8.66 to date.

-Learn about Forest Futures Grantees & ProjectsOur Forest Futures Salons feature storytelling from local leaders, encouraging participants to think about what it means to protect our region’s natural resources and steward our collective home.
+Forest Futures Portfolio Performance Report April 2026Our Forest Futures Salons feature storytelling from local leaders, encouraging participants to think about what it means to protect our region’s natural resources and steward our collective home.
 These gatherings provide community education around current topics in TTCF’s Forest Futures Impact Strategy and develop readiness for opportunities.
 They also plant the seeds of action and build discourse for addressing regional challenges.

 With our Forest Futures grant, we were able to provide housing stipends to our workers which was essential for completing seasonal fuel reduction projects.
 We have no shortage of work that needs to be done, and knowing that positions can go unfilled due to the housing challenges we face in our area, these stipends were monumental in recruiting workers by offsetting the high costs they needed to pay in rent.